Our Team Leaders: Shauna, Shar & June

-Originally I was putting multiple nets over her hay feedings to make it harder to access, but she was destroying them in only days.
-So I began ordering, making & testing various net types to seen how long they would last, before she would destroy them.
-Eventually, after many trials + errors, I found a netting that stood up to her vigorous ‘testing’, restricted her intake enough and that she enjoyed eating from.
-Slowly, I gave her unrestricted access to the full nets, this satisfied her chewing needs so she could happily nibble away, continuously, but was getting smaller amounts and she wasn't destroying them.
-Because the hay was always available she began to relax, not being so anxious or aggressive & was also losing weight, even though she was still nibbling away at the hay.
-The smaller the holes-the longer it took to eat the hay, significantly reducing the amount she consumed & her weight & attitude slowly returned to normal (she even lost the fat pockets and got back a nice shiny coat).
+Eventually, after many, many trials + errors, I found a net that stood up to her vigorous ‘testing’, restricted her intake enough to slow her down and that she would actually eating from.
+Slowly, I gave her unrestricted access to full nets which satisfied her chewing needs so she could happily nibble away, continuously, but was getting smaller amounts and she wasn't destroying them.
+Because the hay was always available she began to relax and not be so anxious/aggressive.
+She was also starting to lose some weight, even though she was still constantly nibbling away at the hay.
+The smaller the holes-the longer it took her to eat the hay, significantly reducing the amount she consumed, and her weight & attitude slowly returned to normal (she even lost the fat pockets and got back a nice shiny coat).